 It was less than the required half hour before all four men rode out of town, flanking a wagon being driven by an older man and his son.
 The two new recruits had simply been told the wagon needed to make it to Redding without issue and they would be paid when they all got there.
 Joe hadn’t asked what was so all-important about that wagon, but he noted the covert glances between Ethan and Morris.
 Those two were tight and he felt an ache rising up into his chest as he observed them.
 He and Candy could convey a lot with a glance or a wink or a concealed hand signal.
 He quickly shoved the thought back down and focused on their surroundings.
 He had a job to do and he would need the money once he reached Redding.

 Ethan leaned back against his upturned saddle and watched the man seated across from him.
 The glow of the fire lit up his face and something about it niggled at him.
 He knew many of the local guns for hire, but there was something different about this one.
 Ethan had spent almost his entire life living on his instincts and he could not reconcile what little he knew of the man and what his gut told him.
 Not that there had been any time for casual conversation since their hasty departure, but he was deliberately evasive or gave the barest of answers when questioned.
 Ethan figured he could respect that.
 After all, he could count on one hand the number of people who really knew him and his real history, not the exaggerated nonsense he had allowed to circulate unchecked for years.
-If even half the rumours were true, he had shot and killed at least a thousand men.
+If even half the rumours were true, he had shot and killed at least a hundred men.

 Still, he could have sworn the man was running from something and he aimed to find out what that was in case it was going to be a problem for them.
 Before he could ask another question and prod a little more, Morris sauntered back into the camp.